lamm-mit/HyperGraphReasoning/README.md

 ## 1) PDF2Markdown
 To convert PDF to markdown, follow instructions for creating environment at https://github.com/datalab-to/marker.git

+It's best to make a clean environment for marker separate from our LLM_hypergraphreasoning environment.

 ```bash
 conda activate marker
 ```